NOOBJAMES345/Cinar-s-Meeting-Pad/README.md

 The firmware is built using **KMK** on **CircuitPython**.
 The configuration is optimized for meeting shortcuts (Mute, Camera, Volume).

+# Notes on Hardware
+In the schematic, a 128x64 OLED symbol was used because a 128x32 symbol was unavailable.
+However, the physical build will use a 128x32 OLED display.
+The pinout remains the same (I2C).

 ## Visuals
 <img width="1385" height="754" alt="Macropad" src="https://github.com/user-attachments/assets/15301c08-44a4-4fc0-bedc-ea94af4f8d21" />
 <img width="1385" height="754" alt="Macropad2" src="https://github.com/user-attachments/assets/e2404488-04b2-47e4-8373-c450ce2d5ce3" />